bansi-gothi/crop-image/README.md

 1. Open the app in your browser.
 2. Upload an image using the "Choose file" button.
-3. Select the crop shape (rounded or rectangle).
-4. Adjust the crop area using the cropping tool.
+3. Adjust the crop area using the cropping tool.
-5. Download the cropped image using the "Download" button.
+4. Download the cropped image using the "Download" button.

 ---